EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 }
 ```

 We need to give the Map the ability to update the zoom and bounds from our code.
-Replace `{/* insert: cluster map capabilities */}` with these attributes:
+Replace `// insert: cluster map capabilities` with these attributes:

 ```typescript
 yesIWantToUseGoogleMapApiInternals